josh-collinsworth/joco-sveltekit/src/lib/content/posts/a-new-headless-site-with-gridsome.md

 </script>

 <SideNote>

-This post is a bit outdated; this website still looks and works mostly the same, but it's no longer headless WordPress <em>or</em> Gridsome; it's <a href="https://joshcollinsworth.com/blog/converting-from-gridsome-to-sveltekit">SvelteKit</a>.
+This post is a bit outdated; this website still looks and works mostly the same, but it's no longer headless WordPress _or_ Gridsome; it's [SvelteKit](/blog/converting-from-gridsome-to-sveltekit).
 So a few of the smaller features described here, like the search bar, aren't in place anymore.

 </SideNote>

 There's a joke (the kind that's made less because it's funny and more because it's true) about developers and designers spending more time redesigning their website than actually _doing_ something with it.
 Right off the bat, I'll go ahead and admit I fit that cliché; I've had some version of this blog live since 2014, and the number of redesigns I've done is uncomfortably close to the number of _actual blog posts_ I've written in that same time.